Stuffed Salmon Recipe with Shrimp and Crab

 Stuffed Salmon Recipe with Shrimp and Crab is an indulgent restaurant-style meal that is perfect for a special occasion.
 It is a delicious dish and you can easily make it at home.
 Elevate your salmon repertoire with this easy shrimp and crab stuffed salmon.

-Serve with a simple salad and crusty bread to make a complete meal.
+Serve with an orange fennel salad and ciabatta bread to make a complete meal.
 If you need more ideas for what to serve with this stuffed salmon recipe- get inspired here.

 This stuffed salmon is surprisingly light with a simple stuffing of lightly sauteed shrimp in garlic and olive oil and a mixture of fresh crab, bell peppers, parsley, lemon, and panko bread crumbs for an added crunchy topping.
 It is a fresh and delightful seafood dish.